mwr/magedeploy2-base/README.md

 ### deploy:deploy

-This command will invoke deployer to release your project and push the perpared artifacts to the server.
+This command will invoke deployer to release your project and push the prepared artifacts to the server.

 ## Versioning